gagandeepsingh25/Linkedin_Message_Automation/README.md

 ## Linkedin_Message_Automation

-this Repo is for sending new connection request and messages to different users on linkedin.
+This Repo is for sending new connection request and messages to different users on linkedin.

 Video is attached below